-More modern facilities were then established in the new township of Stuart in 1932 (Corner of Railway Tce and Parson Street) and the Station ceased operation.
-This modern Post Office in Hartely Street has since replaced this facility. facility.
-Further, the Telecommunications Centre at the corner of Bath Street and Parsons Street.
+More modern facilities were then established in the new township of Stuart in 1932 (Corner of Railway Tce and Parson Street) and the Telegraph Station ceased operation.
+The Post Office in Hartley Street (across from the Yeperenye shopping centre) has since replaced this facility.

-Since its closure the original station has been; an education centre for part aboriginal children (1932-42) known as the Bungalow; a wartime army base during World War 2 (1942-1945); and an aboriginal reserve (1945-1963).
+Since ceasing operation as a telegraph station, the site has been an education centre for part aboriginal children (1932-42) known as the Bungalow; a wartime army base during World War 2 (1942-1945); and an aboriginal reserve (1945-1963).
 In 1963 the aboriginal people moved to Amoonguna, an aboriginal settlement south-east of town.
 This settlement still exists today.
-The station was therefore gazetted the Alice Springs Telegraph Station Historical Reserve.
+The old station here was gazetted as a historical reserve.

 The Historical Reserve